OpShin/opshin-book/src/smart_contract_tour/the_scriptcontext.md

     reference_inputs: List[TxInInfo]
     # The output UTXOs created by the transaction.
     outputs: List[TxOut]
-    # Transaction fee to be payed for the transaction.
+    # Transaction fee to be payed for the transaction in Lovelace.
-    fee: Value
+    fee: int
     # The value minted in the transaction.
     mint: Value
-    certificates: List[DCert]
+    certificates: List[Certificate]
     # Withdrawals from specific stake keys
     withdrawals: Dict[StakingCredential, int]
     # The range of time in which this transaction is valid